Great Housekeeping Leads to Safety and Efficiency

 4. Keep storage towards the middle of rooms.

 Plenty of trash barrels scattered throughout the site makes disposal convenient.
-Designated recycling barrels for plastic, glass, wood scraps (which can be used on site) and metals and copper helps achieve LEEDs points, if desired, and a lunch fund for special events like building completion.
+Designated recycling barrels for plastic, glass, wood scraps (which can be used on site) and metals helps achieve LEED points if desired.

 The object of these barrels or any other "straightening up" idea is to keep as little trip hazard on the floors as possible without adding to the cost of labor on site for specialty maintenance workers.

-Life and safety rules which become compromised on sites frequently involve doors and fire escape routes.
-Vitally important to keep hallways clear of debris and stairwells and doors fully operational.
-Create a zero tolerance policy for leaving anything in a hallway, stairwell, or blocking a door, for any length of time.
+Life and safety rules that become compromised on sites frequently involve doors and fire escape routes.
+It is vitally important to keep hallways clear of debris and stairwells and doors fully operational; create a zero tolerance policy for leaving anything in a hallway, stairwell, or blocking a door for any length of time.

-Closely associated with hallways and stairwells is the need to store materials in the middle of floors.
-Work is generally performed on the perimeters of the rooms.
-A clear path around the room must be maintained for workers to access an exit without climbing over supplies.
+Closely associated with hallways and stairwells is the need to store materials toward the middle of floors.
+Work is generally performed on the perimeters of the rooms, so a clear path around the room must be maintained for workers to access an exit without climbing over supplies.

 Need insurance for You, Your Family or Your Business?